YiannisChen/Artificial-Intelligence-Basics/README.md

 2. Gobang AI with Alpha-Beta Pruning
 This project implements a Gobang (Five-in-a-Row) game with an AI opponent.
 The AI uses the Negamax algorithm with Alpha-Beta Pruning to optimize its move selection.
 The project is based on the algorithm from colingogogo（https://github.com/colingogogo）, with some modifications for learning purposes.

-Future updates will include additional projects and homework, numbered in sequence.